 Scronce has overseen more than 225 technical assistance deliveries in 40 states, many large urban areas including the National Capital Region and Los Angeles/Long Beach, two territories, and numerous tribal nations.
 He has managed or directed port security planning work on behalf of 11 major U.S. port areas, security and preparedness projects for ten mass transit agencies, and statewide capability assessments in four states.
 Scronce has also provided expert reviews and directed the development or revision of crucial emergency management policy and guidance documents, including many related to Presidential Preparedness Directive 8 (PPD-8).
 He served as an expert reviewer for DHS’s National Preparedness Goal, Universal Task List, and Target Capabilities List; directed revisions to State and Local Planning Guidance 101 on behalf of a federal agency; and managed the incorporation of NIMS into planning guidance for multi-million dollar federal preparedness programs.

-Scronce is a member of the International Association of Emergency Managers (IAEM), National Emergency Management Association (NEMA), American Association of Port Authorities (AAPA), and Inland Rivers Ports & Terminals (IRPT).
-He is a member of NEMA’s Preparedness Committee and the Private Sector Committee of the Emergency Management Accreditation Program Commission.
-Other memberships include the Iberville Parish (Louisiana) Local Emergency Planning Committee, the Louisiana Nuclear Society, and the American Nuclear Society.
-He has both a master’s degree and a bachelor’s degree in Nuclear Engineering.
+Scronce is a current member of the International Association of Emergency Managers (IAEM), National Emergency Management Association (NEMA), Louisiana Emergency Preparedness Association (LEPA), and Emergency Management Association of Texas (EMAT).
+He previously served as a member of NEMA’s Preparedness Committee, the Private Sector Committee of the Emergency Management Accreditation Program (EMAP) Commission, and the Iberville Parish (Louisiana) Local Emergency Planning Committee (LEPC).
+Scronce is currently a member of IAEM’s Bylaws Committee and the Board of Directors of Arbor Family Health, a Federally Qualified Health Center, where he currently serves as Vice President.
+He holds both a B.S. and M.S. degree in Nuclear Engineering from Kansas State University.